If you’re a foreign citizen headed to Mexico on your next vacation, you’ll need a Mexico tourist card to enter the country.

 BY PLANE

-If you’re arriving by plane, the flight crew will probably hand out the Mexican immigration forms on the plane.
-If not, you’ll have to pick one up at immigration once inside the airport.
+If you’re arriving by plane, a recent update has changed the FMM process to be electronic.
+In the past, the flight crew used to hand out the Mexican immigration forms on the plane or you’d have to pick one up at immigration once inside the airport.

 Can I get a Mexican tourist card online?